 “…Another, rather poorly marked with bark blazes, turns south off the yellow trail and climbs the steep north front of Slide, part of that great landslip (now largely covered with trees) of a century ago for which the mountain is named.”

 It’s A Weathered Peak

 At the station, its average maximum temperature is 50 degrees for the year with its warmest month in July at 72.
-The coldest month is January with an average maximum high of 26 degrees.
-The average year round temperature is 40 degrees when averaged out over a 12 month period, with July holding the highest average at 62 and January being the coldest at 16.7 degrees.
-Average minimum temperatures are low for any time of the year with July at a cool 52 degrees and January chilling you at 7.5 degrees.
-The average rainfall is 60.2 inches per year, much not all of it fall as snow or frozen precipitation during winter months.
+The coldest month is January, with an average maximum high of 26 degrees.
+The average year-round temperature is 40 degrees when averaged out over a 12 month period, with July holding the highest average at 62 and January being the coldest at 16.7 degrees.
+Average minimum temperatures are low for any time of the year, with July at a cool 52 degrees and January chilling you at 7.5 degrees.
+The average rainfall is 60.2 inches per year, much not all of it falls as snow or frozen precipitation during winter months.

 Summit conditions are different.
 Slides summit sits in the high peaks “wet belt” and receives about 70+ inches of total precipitation a year.
-Since most will fall as snow the summit will receive about 50 – 100 inches additional snow than its own base.
-Generally speaking, as one ascends the mountain temperature drops.
-According to records this ascent cooling, scientifically known as adiabatic lapse rate, is about 3-4 degrees for each 1,000 feet ascended above the base level.
+Since most will fall as snow, the summit will receive about 50 – 100 inches additional snow than its own base.
+Generally speaking, as one ascends, the mountain temperature drops.
+According to records, this ascent cooling, scientifically known as adiabatic lapse rate, is about 3-4 degrees for every 1,000 feet ascended above the base level.

 Customarily, however, climbing Slide is a pleasure.